danlehmann/bitfield/bitbybit/README.md

   have to fit within 32 bits. u8, u16, u32, u64 and u128 are supported as underlying data types.
 - Each field is annotated with the range of bits that are used by the field.
 The data type must match the number of
   bits: A range of 0..=8 with u8 would cause a compile error, as u9 is the data type that matches 0..=8.
-- bool fields are declared as "bit", all other fields as "bits"
+- Single bit fields are declared as "bit", all other fields as "bits"
 - Valid data types for fields are the basic types u8, u16, u32, u64, u128, bool as well as enums (see below) or types like u1, u2, u3 from [arbitrary-int](https://crates.io/crates/arbitrary-int)
 - Bit numbering is LSB0, which means that bits are counted from the bottom: bit(0) has a value of 0x1, bit(1) is 0x2,